 Audit in simple words is the checking done in order to ensure whether the financial statements which are prepared by the company are correct or not.
 Auditing is compulsory for listed companies and it is done by the external auditor.
-However some companies also undertake internal audit which implies that employees within the company audit the financial statements of the company.
+However some companies also undertake internal audit which implies that company appoints some professional internal auditors to conduct audit of accounts as well as company’s systems and policies.
 Given below are some of the advantages and disadvantages of internal audit –

 Advantages of Internal Audits